 So, before we pick a side, let’s explore the Oxford comma.

 What is the Oxford comma?

-The Oxford comma is also known as the serial comma and is used after a conjunction in a list of items.
+The Oxford comma is also known as the serial comma and is used before a conjunction in a list of items.
 The Modern Language Association (MLA) and The Chicago Manual of Style utilize the comma, while the AP does not.